 The ability to unblock geo-blocked websites is important because most of the best streaming services use geo-blocking systems to control who can watch their content.
 They want to prevent you from watching content that is not approved for your geographic region, while you want to watch the content you pay for, even if you happen to be outside some arbitrary “acceptable” location.

 Surfshark is one of the best streaming VPNs on the market.
 Surfshark does a great job of unblocking streaming media sites of all types.
 And it is extremely fast too, meaning that it streams video smoothly without stuttering or any other visible problems.

 Surfshark VPN remains a great VPN for Netflix, being able to unblock and stream content from the most popular Netflix regional libraries around the world.
 In the following screen capture we are in the United States streaming Netflix from their German library:

 Surfshark’s streaming prowess isn’t limited to just Netflix.
-Our testing has shown that Surfshark is also one of the best VPNs for Amazon Prime video, Disney Plus, and most other streaming video services.
-So it is no wonder that Surfshark made out list of the best VPNs for streaming, as well.
+Our testing has shown that Surfshark is also one of the best VPNs for Amazon Prime Video, Disney Plus, and most other streaming video services.
+So it is no wonder that Surfshark made our list of the best VPNs for streaming, as well.
 You should also be aware that Surfshark has a dedicated app for Firestick and Fire TV, which greatly expands the number and type of devices where you can stream content with Surfshark.

 Streaming with Proton VPN